metosin/spec-tools/README.md

 ### Swagger Spec generation

-`swagger/swagger-spec` function takes an extended swagger2 spec as map and transforms it into a valid [Swagger2 Spec](http://swagger.io/specification/) format.
+`swagger/swagger-spec` function takes an extended swagger2 spec as map and transforms it into a valid [Swagger Object](http://swagger.io/specification/#swaggerObject).
 Rules:

 * by default, data is passed through, allowing any valid swagger data to be used
 * for qualified map keys, `swagger/expand` multimethod is invoked with the key, value and the map as arguments